-- Pre-Education.
-IAU shall not admit any student who is obviously unqualified, or who does not appear to have a reasonable prospect of completing the program.
-IAU requires either evidence of an earned high school diploma, general education diploma (GED), or the successful completion of a degree demonstrating that the applicant is qualified to complete the undergraduate degree program.
+IAU shall not admit any student who is obviously unqualified or who does not appear to have a reasonable prospect of completing the program.

+- Education.
+IAU requires either evidence of an earned high school diploma, General Educational Development (GED) tests, ability-to-benefit exam (ATB), or the successful completion of a degree program.
 The degree must be earned at an appropriately accredited institution or foreign equivalent.
 Exceptions may be made on a case-by-case basis. - Professional Experience.
-IAU recommends 1 year of full-time professional work experience. - Information Technology.
+IAU recommends any experiences, including but not limited to, internships, externships, volunteer, or part or full-time professional experience in any organization, including, but not limited to, private, public, for-profit, non-profit, start-ups, or established corporate organizations. - Information Technology.
 Possess computer and internet skills sufficient to effectively participate in IAU's pedagogical model and conduct research at the undergraduate level. - Maximum Total Credit Awarded is 45 units: Transfer Credit (TRC): 45 units Standardized Exam Credit (SEC): 45 units